JordanFrecon/jordanfrecon.github.io/_posts/2020-09-10-forward-backward-bregman.md

 description: How to ...
 ---

+An important concept in convex optimization, namely the Lipschitz continuous gradient condition, is essential to ensure the convergence of many gradient descent based algorithms.
+Intuitively, a Lipschitz continuous function is limited in how fast it can change.

 We consider the following generic optimization problem

 $$ \hat{x} = \underset{x}{\mathrm{argmin}}\; f(x) + g(x) $$